thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/grace-and-empowerment.md

 The apostle Paul describes both sides of grace beautifully in [Ephesians 2:8–9](https://www.biblegateway.com/passage/?search=Ephesians%202%3A8%E2%80%939&version=NKJV) *"For by grace you have been saved through faith... not of works, lest anyone should boast"*.
 This is the grace that saves us.
 We didn't earn it, deserve it, or qualify for it.
-It is God's unmerited favor poured out through Jesus.
+It is God's unmerited favour poured out through Jesus.
 But in the very next verse, Paul adds *"For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand..."* Grace saves you and sets you in motion.
 It transforms you and gives you a new purpose.